StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 author: StevenLwcz
 layout: post
 ---
 GDB added a Python API in 7.0 and probably the most used scenario is for pretty printers.
 In 10.0 they added support for creating TUI (Text User Interface) Windows.
-This allows us to create a new window, define our own layout and put anything we like in our window while debugging our program.
+This allows us to create new windows, define our own layout and put anything we like in these windows while debugging our program.

 - Part 1 of this blog will go over the basics to create a window to display some text.
-- Part 2 will add a custom gdb command to allow us to add any text to the window.
+- Part 2 will add a custom GDB command to allow us to add any text to the window.
 - Part 3 will build on all of that to help us create a window to add variables to watch while we step through our program.
-- Part 4 we will create an autos window.
+- Part 4 will create an autos window based on `(gdb) info locals`

 As we go we will explore the various GDB Python APIs to make all of this happen.

 If you are not aware of some common config files which can help make using GDB more productive then please check out [GDB Basic Setup](https://github.com/StevenLwcz/gdb-python/wiki/Gdb-Basic-Setup).

-First we are going to create a tui window to display “Hello World”.
+The first thing to do is create a Tui Window to display “Hello World”.

 Looking at the GDB Python API for [Implementing new TUI Windows](https://sourceware.org/gdb/onlinedocs/gdb/TUI-Windows-In-Python.html).
 The 1st thing you need is a class which implements the Tui Window protocol.
 Here is a template class.